 Every company that relies on a supply of electronic components has to manage component obsolescence: the inevitable day when the original manufacturer sets a date for end of life, that is, for production to cease.
+Sometimes the components are still up to date technically.
+Sometimes there is still an active demand for them.
+Despite that, the manufacturers decide to stop manufacturing them.
 Here’s why it happens.

 Technological Advances